 Senior Technical Artist

-Apex is still pretty scary and new for most existing Houdini artists, this talk Matt Estela will provide a jargon free explainer of the problems Apex is trying to solve, and a bridge from assumed Houdini knowledge into Apex
+Apex is still pretty scary and new for most existing Houdini artists, this talk by CGWiki Author Matt Estela will provide a jargon free explainer of the problems Apex is trying to solve, and a bridge from assumed Houdini knowledge into Apex.

 CGWiki Author